FluffyMaguro/SC2_Coop_Overlay/README.md

       - Gary won't show created and lost numbers as they are not accurate (as with Tychus' outlaws)
       - Odin's precursor won't be counted for created & lost numbers
       - Perdition and Devastation Turrets renamed to Flaming Betties and Blasting Billies
       - Internal reorganization of dictionaries, and many comments added to the code
+      - Proper HH:MM:SS format for game length for games over 60 minutes

 * 1.13 version